giorgiop94/digital-garden/_pages/index.md

 This is my attempt to play and experiment with a digital garden.

 Here I'll be sharing some of the notes that I put together in my various explorations.
-Most of these notes are dynamic and ever-evolving, they also are mostly meant for my personal use on [Obsidian](https://obsidian.md/), so they might not be super polished.
+Most of these notes are dynamic and ever-evolving, they also are mostly meant for my personal use on [Obsidian](https://obsidian.md/), so they might not be polished or to be considered as my ultimate thoughts (they are just explorations).

 I put my notes together using my own undefined variation of [Nick Milo's LYT (Linking Your Thinking) framework](https://www.linkingyourthinking.com/).